 - Olivier Higgins & Mélanie Carrier – Designers, producers and filmmakers (videos & soundscapes)

 - Karine Giboulo – Visual arts (a hundred dioramas)

 - Marie-Renée Bourget-Harvey – Scenographer et designer

-- Mohammed Shofi – A Rohingya living in Quebec City and collaborating to the exhibition
+- Mohammed Shofi, a Rohingya living in Quebec City – Testimony and translation

 - Louis-Robert Bouchard – Technical direction and illusionist projection (video mapping)

 - And the whole team of the Musée national des beaux-arts who supports us in our efforts.